karthikrao-23/AgentScheduler/README.md

     -   **Priority-Based Allocation**: When demand exceeds capacity, agents are allocated to higher-priority customers first.
     -   **Unmet Demand Tracking**: Detailed reporting of unmet demand and impacted clients when capacity is limited.
 -   **Utilization Adjustments**: Supports a utilization multiplier (0-1) to adjust agent requirements based on expected efficiency.
+-   **Multi-Timezone Support**: Handles input times in various timezones (e.g., "America/New_York", "Asia/Tokyo") and normalizes them for scheduling.
+If timezone parsing fails, it falls back to Pacific Time.
 -   **Multiple Output Formats**: Generates schedules in Text, JSON, or CSV formats.

 ## Scheduling Logic